cs106l/textbook/src/05-containers/03-iterators.md

 #style:link { opacity: 0.5 } rb_base re_base
 ```

 Reverse iterators generally inherit the category of their underlying iterator (e.g. random access iterators are random access in reverse).
-The only exception to this is contiguous iterators&mdash;since the elements are ordered in reverse, they are no longer strictly contiguous as the addresses decrease instead of increase as you move forward in the reverse sequence, which is expected for an iterator to be contiguous.
+The only exception to this is contiguous iterators&mdash;since the elements are ordered in reverse, they are no longer strictly contiguous as the addresses decrease instead of increase as you move forward in the reverse sequence.

 ## Deep Dive: `std::deque::iterator`